Zika virus and pregnancy

 - If you think you were exposed to Zika but don’t have signs or symptoms, wait at least 8 weeks from when you think you were exposed before trying to get pregnant.

 The CDC recommends that you wait at least this long to be sure you and your partner aren’t infected with Zika virus when you try to get pregnant.
-Zika infection usually stays in your blood for a few days to a week, but it has been found in an infected man’s semen more than 3 months after symptoms started.
+If you live in or often travel to a Zika-affected area, talk to your health care provider about getting tested for Zika before you try to get pregnant.
+Zika infection usually stays in your blood for about a week, but it can stay in blood for more than 12 weeks.

 Remember, most people who have Zika don’t have signs or symptoms.
 If you think you or your partner may have Zika but haven’t had signs or symptoms, talk to your provider.